The Two Types Of Non-Competition Agreements

 To draft an enforceable non-compete agreement of either kind, make sure you get the assistance of an experienced Labor and Employment attorney.
 You may think you can save money on legal fees by using a non-competetion agreement template that you find online, but you run the risk that it will not be enforceable in your state.
 Non-compete agreements, especially those restricting the former employee’s ability to find new employment, are not readily accepted in all states and in all courts.

 State law on non-compete agreements varies considerably from state to state.
 To be valid and enforceable, the agreement needs to satisfy the criteria established by the laws of the applicable state to be valid and enforceable.
-Which state law(s) apply depends on many different factors in a given situation, though usually, the law where the employee actually works is the law that applies.
+Which state law(s) apply depends on many factors in a given situation, though usually, the law where the employee actually works is the law that applies.
 The non-compete agreement needs to satisfy the laws of the state where the employee works, even if the company is located in another state, and even where agreement is not enforceable in the state where the company is located.

 What A Non-Competition Agreement Usually Covers